joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 ### Install Windows Admin Center

-There are a few deployment options when it comes to Windows Admin Center, the most common are:
+There are a few deployment options when it comes to Windows Admin Center.
+The most common are:

 * Standalone
 * Gateway

-Standalone deployment is for managing a small number of virtual machines, it is usually installed locally on users' endpoints.
+Standalone deployment is for managing a small number of virtual machines, and it is usually installed locally on users' endpoints.

-A gateway installation is a more formal deployment, where the gateway has access to the servers it is managing, gateway installs are recommended when multiple users are accessing it.
+A gateway installation is a more formal deployment, where the gateway has access to the servers it is managing; gateway installs are recommended when multiple users are accessing it.

 Both options rely on the following protocols, HTTPS to the user displaying Windows Admin Center and WMI/PowerShell to the servers that it needs to manage, whether an Internet connection for Azure workloads or on-premises.

 In this article, I am going to install Windows Admin Center as a Standalone _(on the same Windows Server 2022, that I will set up the Azure Network Adapter on, but this is not required)._

-Although you can use a custom SSL cert _(and you should in production scenarios, particularly when using a trusted Gateway)_, for the purposes of this article I am going to generate a self-signed certificate _(this certificate can be changed by rerunning the setup file and changing the certificate thumbprint)_.
+Although you can use a custom SSL cert _(and you should use in production scenarios, mainly when using a trusted Gateway)_, for this article I am going to generate a self-signed certificate _(this certificate can be changed by rerunning the setup file and changing the certificate thumbprint)_.

-I will also install using the Windows Admin Center default TCP port of 6516, although this can be changed to suit your environment _(for example to 443)_, for Gateway servers using 6516 will stop any issues if already using TCP 443 for another service.
+I will also install using the Windows Admin Center default TCP port of 6516; although this can be changed to suit your environment _(for example, to 443)_, for Gateway servers using 6516 will stop any issues if you are already using TCP 443 for another service.

 1. **Open PowerShell** as Administrator on your server
 2. **Run** the following **commands** to download the latest version of Windows Admin Center to your Desktop and install it: